Pine Mountain Settlement School

 ORADEL MAHLON — A teacher and staff at the School who, in the mid-30s, describes her life at Pine Mountain and afterward in a broad sweep of years and memories.
 Mahlon taught English at the school and her memories are gathered in this autobiography that sums up her life at the School and beyond.

 GLYNN MORRIS — This is a biography entry only.
 It cover the ten years that Morris led the School and shaped an educational program that was Progressive and nationally recognized.
-Personal and institutional history is incorporated in his autobiography, Less Traveled Roads (1983) not available in full text.
+Personal and institutional history is incorporated in his autobiography, Less Traveled Roads (1983) It is not available in full text.

 GLYN MORRIS 1940 General Statement of History and Philosophy for PMSS for Staff.
 A thoughtful statement on the educational vision of Morris and his perspective on the past and future direction of the School.